Kedgwynd History, Family Crest & Coats of Arms

 Early Notables of the Kedgwynd family (pre 1700)

-Migration of the Kedgwynd family to the New World and Oceana
+Migration of the Kedgwynd family

 The Welsh began to emigrate to North America in the late 1800s and early 1900s in search of land, work, and freedom.
 Those that arrived helped shape the industry, commerce, and the cultural heritage of both Canada and the United States.
 The records regarding immigration and passenger show a number of people bearing the name Kedgwynd: Richard Keigwin who landed in North America in 1699.